VRT Exemptions Ireland

 Going Green Pays Off

-Ireland wants more electric cars on the road, so there's significant relief available for battery electric vehicles (BEVs) and plug-in hybrids (PHEVs).
+Ireland wants more electric cars on the road, so there's notable relief available for battery electric vehicles (BEVs) and plug-in hybrids (PHEVs).
 It's not technically an exemption, but the savings are real.

 Current Reliefs